Gastroenterology: Gastroesophageal reflux disease (GERD)

 A condition that is a result of stomach contents consistently coming back up into the esophagus causing troublesome symptoms or complications.
 Symptoms are considered troublesome based on how disruptive they are to a patient's daily life and well-being.
 This definition was standardized by the Montreal Consensus in 2006.
 Symptoms include a painful feeling in the middle of the chest and feeling stomach contents coming back up into the mouth.
 Other symptoms include chest pain, nausea, difficulty swallowing, painful swallowing, coughing, and hoarseness.
 Risk factors include obesity, pregnancy, smoking, hiatal hernia, certain medications, and certain foods.
 Diagnosis is usually based on symptoms and medical history, with further testing only after treatment has been ineffective.
-Further diagnosis can be achieved by measuring how much acid enters the esophagus or looking into your esophagus with a scope.
+Further diagnosis can be achieved by measuring how much acid enters the esophagus or looking into the esophagus with a scope.
 Treatment and management options include lifestyle modifications, medications, and surgery if there is no improvement with other interventions.
 Lifestyle modifications include not lying down for three hours after eating, lying down on the left side, elevating head while laying by elevating head of the bed or using extra pillows, losing weight, stopping smoking, and avoiding coffee, mint, alcohol, chocolate, fatty foods, acidic foods, and spicy foods.
 Medications include antacids, proton pump inhibitors, H2 receptor blockers.
 Surgery is usually a Nissen fundoplication and is performed by a surgeon.
 Complications of longstanding GERD can include inflammation of the esophagus that may cause bleeding or ulcer formation, narrowing of the esophagus leading to swallowing issues, a change in the lining of the esophagus that can increase the chances of developing cancer (Barrett's esophagus), chronic cough, asthma, inflammation of the larynx leading to hoarseness, and wearing away of tooth enamel leading to dental issues.

 Barrett's esophagus

 A condition in which the lining of the esophagus changes to look more like the lining of the intestine and increases the risk of developing esophageal cancer.
 There are no specific symptoms although symptoms of GERD may be present for years prior as it is associated with a 10–15% risk of Barrett's esophagus.
 Risk factors include chronic GERD for more than 5 years, being age 50 or older, being non-Hispanic white, being male, having a family history of this disorder, belly fat, and a history of smoking.
-Protective factors include H. pylori infection, frequent use of aspirin or other non-steroidal anti-inflammatory drugs, and diets high in fruits and vegetables.
 Diagnosis can be made by looking into the esophagus with a scope and possibly taking a biopsy of the lining of the esophagus.
 Treatment includes managing GERD, destroying abnormal parts of the esophagus, removing abnormal tissue in the esophagus, and removing part of the esophagus as performed by a general surgeon.
 Further management could include periodic surveillance with repeat scopes at certain intervals determined by the physician, likely not more frequently than every three to five years.
 Complications from this disorder can result in a type of cancer called esophageal adenocarcinoma.